The short answer

 Are there Yorkie puppies for adoption in Calgary under $500?

-Yes — every Calgary Yorkie adoption fee falls under $500 (most are $200–$400 for adults, $135–$250 for seniors and medical-needs cases).
-The under-$500 search is usually adopters comparing to breeder pricing ($2,500–$4,500).
-However, Yorkie puppies specifically are extremely rare in Calgary rescues — most adoptable Calgary Yorkies are 1–7 year old adults, often surrendered by aging owners or former breeder retirements.
-If you specifically want a puppy, the wait could be 6–12+ months.
-Be open to a young adult Yorkie (1–3 years) — functionally similar in trainability without the housetraining marathon, and definitely under $500.
+Yes.
+Every Calgary Yorkie adoption fee falls under $500 (most are $200 to $400 for adults, $135 to $250 for seniors and medical-needs cases).
+The under-$500 search is usually adopters comparing to breeder pricing ($2,500 to $4,500).
+However, Yorkie puppies specifically are extremely rare in Calgary rescues.
+Most adoptable Calgary Yorkies are 1 to 7 year old adults, often surrendered by aging owners or former breeder retirements.
+If you specifically want a puppy, the wait could be 6 to 12 months or more.
+Be open to a young adult Yorkie (1 to 3 years).
+The trainability is similar without the housetraining marathon, and the fee stays well under $500.

 Are teacup Yorkies a real breed in Calgary?

 No. “Teacup” is a marketing term, not a recognized breed designation.
-The Canadian Kennel Club and AKC recognize one Yorkshire Terrier breed standard: 4–7 lbs adult weight.
-Dogs marketed as “teacup” Yorkies are either (1) the smaller end of the standard breed naturally, (2) underbred runts from unethical breeders, or (3) puppies sold before adult weight is established.
+The Canadian Kennel Club and AKC recognize one Yorkshire Terrier breed standard: 4 to 7 lbs adult weight.
+Dogs marketed as “teacup” Yorkies are either the smaller end of the standard breed naturally, underbred runts from unethical breeders, or puppies sold before adult weight is established.
 So-called teacup Yorkies often have serious health problems: hypoglycemia (severe in tiny dogs), fragile bones (broken legs from minor jumps are common), dental issues, liver shunts, heart defects, and tracheal collapse.
 The teacup label is one of the strongest red flags for unethical breeding.

-If your goal is a small Yorkie — the 4–5 lb end of the breed standard — adopt one from a Calgary rescue.
+If your goal is a small Yorkie at the 4 to 5 lb end of the breed standard, adopt one from a Calgary rescue.
 Adult-weight Yorkies in this range appear regularly.
-You get the small Yorkie you want without supporting unethical breeding, without the inflated $3,000–$4,500 price tag, and with a known adult size (no surprise where a “teacup puppy” grows into a normal 7-pound adult).
+You get the small Yorkie you want without supporting unethical breeding, without the inflated $3,000 to $4,500 price tag, and with a known adult size.
+No surprise where a “teacup puppy” grows into a normal 7-pound adult.

 What is “Little Paws Yorkie Rescue” in Calgary?